-- People were protected from the risk of abuse and their human rights were respected and upheld.
-Effective safeguarding systems were in place and staff spoken with had a very good understanding of what to do to make sure people were protected from harm. - The registered manager had responded appropriately to a recent safeguarding concern raised at the home and had worked in cooperation with the local authority during their investigation. - People told us they received safe care and had no concerns about their safety.
-One person said, "Yes I feel safe in here.
-I am settled and feel at home."
-People visiting the home told us they had no concerns about their relatives safety.
-One person said, "I have no concerns about [relative].
-I know they are safe and I don't worry about them."
+• People were protected from the risk of abuse and their human rights were respected and upheld.
+Effective safeguarding systems were in place and staff spoken with had a very good understanding of what to do to make sure people were protected from harm.

+- The registered manager had worked in co-operation with the local authority during safeguarding investigations ensuring people in her care remained protected from poor care. - People told us they received safe care and had no concerns about their safety.
+One person said, "This place is brilliant.
+I feel very safe because of the attention and care I receive."
+A visiting relative said, "No concerns about anything.
+[Relative] is very safe here."